Amma Asante: Writing and directing

-Belle

-Asante has developed film projects in both the UK and US.
-Her second feature film, Belle (2013), is a historical romance.
+Her second feature film, Belle (2013), is an historical romance.
 The film is based on Dido Elizabeth Belle, and depicts an illegitimate mixed-race daughter of an enslaved African woman and a Royal Navy captain.
 He placed the girl into the care of his uncle (and Belle's great-uncle) Lord Mansfield and his wife in late 18th-century London.
 In this film, Dido was being raised by a white aristocratic family and acquired many intellectual skills.
 She uses her personal experiences to debate the social and structural issues of her time, such as gender roles and abolitionism.
 Dido's role in the film has been said to be "a way that is usually denied to historical black women".

-The film stars Gugu Mbatha-Raw as the eponymous Dido Elizabeth Belle, Tom Wilkinson as Lord Mansfield, who as a justice, ruled on two important cases related to slavery; Emily Watson as his wife and Miranda Richardson, Sarah Gadon, Tom Felton, and Sam Reid.
+The film stars Gugu Mbatha-Raw as the eponymous lead character, Dido Belle, Tom Wilkinson as Lord Mansfield, who as a justice, ruled on two important cases related to slavery; Emily Watson as his wife and Miranda Richardson, Sarah Gadon, Tom Felton, and Sam Reid.
 Belle was the third project to receive investment from Pinewood Studios as part of its Pinewood Films initiative, established to help fund and support British independent films.
 The film was shot on location in the Isle of Man, London and Oxford.
 It was distributed through Fox Searchlight Pictures.
-A special screening of the film took place at the United Nations headquarters in New York on 2 April 2014, as part of the UN commemorative events on slavery and the transatlantic slave trade.
-Asante and star Gugu Mbatha-Raw attended the screening at the United Nations headquarters.
-The same week, Asante was honoured by BAFTA in both Los Angeles and New York as a "Brit to Watch", where special screenings of Belle were held to celebrate her work.
-At the 2014 Miami International Film Festival, Asante was awarded The Signis Award as director of Belle.
+A special screening of Belle, attended by Asante and Gugu Mbatha-Raw, took place at the United Nations headquarters in New York on 2 April 2014, as part of the UN commemorative events on slavery and the transatlantic slave trade.